jdtuck/fdasrvf_R/README.md

 Optimization for Elastic Shape Analysis", Short version, The 21st International Symposium on Mathematical Theory of Networks and Systems (MTNS 2014).

 Cheng, W., Dryden, I. L., and Huang, X. (2016).
 Bayesian registration of functions and curves.
 Bayesian Analysis, 11(2), 447-475.

+Xie, W., S. Kurtek, K. Bharath, and Y. Sun  (2016).
+"A Geometric Approach to Visualization of Variability in Functional Data."
+Journal of the American Statistical Association in press: 1-34.